01 of 21

 - Many different colors and styles are available.

-- These countertops are more durable and less susceptible to scratching than solid surface.
+- These countertops are more durable and less susceptible to scratching than a solid surface.

 - Quartz countertops are exceedingly heavy.